Namrah-99/python-dsa-practice/Arrays/Sorting/Radix Sort.md

 # ✅ **Radix Sort — Step-by-Step Analysis Using the Checklist**

+Repeated stable sorting by each digit from right to left until the largest number runs out of digits.

+Sorts numbers digit by digit (LSD → MSD), using stable counting sort at each digit.

 Radix Sort is a **non-comparison based sorting algorithm** that sorts numbers **digit by digit**, starting from the **least significant digit (LSD)** or the **most significant digit (MSD)**.

 Radix Sort does **not** sort directly.